eBay/TasCreed/docs/config/JobDefineConfig.md

 ## Job Define

 Job define files are pre-defined in the `jobDefine` folder in your application resources path.
-Here `jobDefine` folder is configured as `tumbler.define.dirs` by default, you can also overwrite the folder or append some more folders.
+Here `jobDefine` folder is configured as `tascreed.define.dirs` by default, you can also overwrite the folder or append some more folders.
 Tumbler application will try to load all the job define files, after parse and validation, register the job defines into memory.
 Each job define file describes a job template, to define what it is and how it works.